webbeetechnologies/bamboo-molecules/README.md

 - Composable components

 ## Core Principles
+- At it core, Bamboo molecules extends the principles of Bamboo Atoms.
+  - Dependency Injection\
+    Allows the product developers to replace a component with an equivalent component
+  - Absolute control and customizations\
+    As a developer, you take control of how Molecules work for you from styles to functionality.
 - A product developer should be able to style all the components, not only colors, but also shapes, sizes and variants.
 - A product developer shouldn't have to worry about importing a multitude of components.
 - A product developer should be able to replace any components, including child components, as he thinks fit.